 Briefing meeting on arrival

-- Ride with a GPS application on your mobile phone.
+For self-guided walking, we provide a GPS application on your mobile phone.
 We give free access to the application which can be used in offline mode for each day's ride.

 We also provide a large-scale, annotated map, designed specifically for your tour by Hike and Bike, giving you a perspective of where you are at all times.